Collaborating with Other Justice Advocates

 Dominicans in search of truth and justice engage with one another on many issues of concern.

-The Dominican Sisters~Grand Rapids collaborate with the North American Dominican Promoters of Justice, Peace, and Care of Creation which represents Sisters and Brothers in Dominican Congregations.
+The Dominican Sisters~Grand Rapids collaborate with the North American Dominican Promoters of Justice, Peace, and Integrity of Creation which represents Sisters and Brothers in Dominican Congregations in North America.

-The ministry of the North American Dominican Promoters of Justice, Peace, and Care of Creation is to encourage all members of the Order of Preachers and their associates to embrace a deepening of the Dominican charism to search for and preach TRUTH as it impacts the lives of people and planet.
-In 2017, the Justice Promoters gathered to reflect on our commitment to promote the call of Gospel justice and help guide the study of and advocacy for human rights and climate justice in our world today.
+The ministry of the North American Dominican Promoters of Justice, Peace, and Integrity of Creation is to encourage all members of the Order of Preachers and their associates to embrace a deepening of the Dominican charism to search for and preach TRUTH as it impacts the lives of people and planet.
+This group promotes the call of Gospel justice and helps guide the study of and advocacy for human rights and climate justice in our world today.
 This document reflects our priorities in this time and place in history.
+Download Dominican Call To Justice

 The North American Justice Promoters have given priority to the following justice areas for our ministry: